Focused 100% On Education Law Matters

 What should I write about in my student disciplinary appeal?

-The best answer anyone can give is, it depends.
+The best answer anyone can give is that it depends.
 You must review the university policies regarding student appeals.
-They are typically limited to a few categories.
-Procedural errors, new evidence, and harshness of sanction.
-Some schools, however, offer the student to argue an additional ground.
-The wording can vary but many times it says something along the lines of the evidence presented does not support the findings.
+They are typically limited to a few categories: procedural errors, new evidence and harshness of sanction.

-What is the “Evidence Does Not Support the Finding” student appeal category?
+What is the “Evidence Does Not Support The Finding” student appeal category?

 Can you help me write my student disciplinary appeal?

 Yes.
 Richard Asselta has assisted several students in writing successful appeals.
 Having a lawyer help you write your student appeal gives you a big advantage.
-Richard Asselta is a student defense lawyer who fights for students facing academic integrity and honor code violations throughout the United States.
-Call for a free consultation: 855-338-5299.